connerCpowell/DSASeqUtils/README.md

 Description:
 This command line utility calculates genome coverage given a set of fasta or fastq files.
-This is not a utility that makes use of mapping information to report precise mapping information.
+This is not a utility that makes use of mapping information to report precise coverage information.
 Rather, this tool reports a theoretical global genome coverage given an expected genome size.
 _____
 Usage: